eolesinski/poliscipy/docs/merging-data.md

   </div>
 </div>

 During some early elections, some states had boundaries that were different from those of today.
-As an example, Masschussets encompassed what is today Maine and Georiga once included both Alabama and Missisippi.
+As an example, Massachusetts encompassed what is today Maine and Georgia once included both Alabama and Mississippi.